 Envisioning Seneca Village

 Seneca Village was a community established by African Americans in 1825, two years before emancipation was completed in New York State.
 By the mid-nineteenth century, the village was the home of at least 50 families—about ⅔ Black and ⅓ white, mostly Irish.
-It was situated on an approximately four-block area east of present-day Central Park West between 82nd and 86th Streets, which was then a few miles north of the city’s urban core and between the villages of Bloomingdale to the west and Yorkville to the east.
+It was situated on an approximately six-block area east of present-day Central Park West roughly between 82nd and 88th Streets, which was then a few miles north of the city’s urban core and between the villages of Bloomingdale to the west and Yorkville to the east.
 This location offered a safer, freer environment to live than downtown.
-Villagers built a thriving, complex, and heterogeneous community with core institutions including three churches and a school.
-Seneca Village’s destruction by the City in 1857 abruptly ended 30 years of successful efforts to nurture families, sustain livelihoods, and create community.
-It was also the first instance in a long history of the City’s abuse of eminent domain to sacrifice Black neighborhoods for urban development projects—in this case, to build a world-famous park.
+Villagers built a thriving, complex, and heterogeneous community with three churches and a school.
+Seneca Village’s destruction by the city in 1857 abruptly ended three decades of successful efforts to nurture families, sustain livelihoods, and create community.
+It was also an early instance in a long history of American cities’ abuse of eminent domain to sacrifice Black neighborhoods for urban development projects—in this case, to build a world-famous park.

 3D Model References and Methodology.
 See also: Tips for Navigating the Model.